 Last traces of nitrates that might still be present will be removed via a 1 mL anion exchange cartridge (A8 Resin).

 The indicated method is currently undergoing further optimisation and upscale.

-Prepacked TK211/212/213 columns of various sizes (e.g. 150 mL, 53 mL and 29 mL) are currently being developed.
+Prepacked TK211/212/213 Resin columns of various sizes (e.g. 375 mL, 147 mL, 53 mL and 29 mL) are commercially available.